 Free online book for beginners.
-Can choose to download it as a PDF for free or invest in the hard copy.
+Available in a PDF for free.

-Interactive online tutorial to learn Python coding.
+Interactive online tutorial on Python coding.
 Has a little window at the bottom where you can write your code as you go through the lessons.

 The book costs money, but the website is free.
 Written by Zed Shaw.